There are as many reasons to start a business as there are potential entrepreneurs. Do any of these fit your vision?

 5. Convenience.
 There are times and situations in life that make working in a “regular” job nearly impossible.
 Perhaps you have a physical impairment that blocks employment.
 Or you may have disabled children that need your attention on an unpredictable and/or frequent basis.
 But you still have to earn a living.
 Working for yourself may be the best way to do it.

 6. Geography.
-If you live in a remote or out-of-the-way location, transportation can reasons to start a business - geographybecome a major issue.
+If you live in a remote or out-of-the-way location, transportation can become a major issue.
 Many suburban and rural areas don’t have a public transit system.
 Or when they do, schedules and stop locations make them of little or no use.
 The bus won’t do you any good if it stops running at six but you have to work until 8.
 But with your own business and an internet connection you can find ways to beat the location problem.

 7. Legacy.
 Leaving something worthwhile for your family is a noble goal.
 Sometimes self employment is a short term endeavor.
 But it can be a great deal more.
 The idea of building something that will last after you’re gone is a powerful part of the American dream.
 And creating generational wealth is a goal many strive for.